Learn

 Table Of Contents

-However, this does not necessarily mean that Delta-9 THC is inherently illegal to purchase.
-Technically speaking, it is possible to find Delta-9 THC in Pennsylvania, so long as it follows various regulations and falls within certain THC limits.
-Let's take a closer look at the legal status of Delta-9 THC in Pennsylvania.
+However, that also doesn’t necessarily mean that Delta-9 THC is illegal to buy.
+Technically speaking, it’s possible to legally acquire Delta-9 THC in Pennsylvania, and you could, but it needs to follow the rules and must stay under certain THC amounts.
+A closer look at the legalization of Delta-9 THC in Pennsylvania.

 Delta-9-THC and Federal Law

-The federal law surrounding Delta-9 THC is very clear.
-In 2018, the Farm Bill was passed.
-This Farm Bill states that any cannabinoid products are legal so long as they are derived from the hemp plant, or in other words derived from CBD, and so long as they do not contain levels of Delta-9 THC exceeding 0.3% in dry weight concentrations.
+As a class, and from a federal law perspective, the legal landscape surrounding Delta-9 THC is very clear.
+The 2018 Farm Bill was passed and made clear that all cannabinoid products are legal so long as they are derived from hemp, or from CBD, and so long as those products do not contain Delta-9 concentrations higher than 0.3% in dry weight concentrations.

-This means that according to federal law, Delta-9 THC products may be legal so long as that Delta-9 THC comes from CBD and the hemp plant, and as long as products such as tinctures and edibles do not contain more than 3 milligrams per every gram of total weight.
+That translates to Delta-9 THC products that are legally compliant, and legal, so long as the Delta-9 THC comes from CBD and hemp materials, and products that come in tinctures and edible products do not contain more than 3mg/gram of total weight.

 Pennsylvania Delta-9-THC laws